broadinstitute/bmxp/bmxp/eclipse/readme.md

 a.to_csv(max_distance=2)
 ```

-Report all features with no redundancies, and group into cliques.
-All clique sizes are allowed (including singletons), but the group must form a clique.
+Report all features with no redundancies, and only allow cliques.
 ```python
 from bmxp.eclipse import MSAligner a = MSAligner('DS1.csv', 'DS2.csv', 'DS3.csv', 'DS4.csv')